Skip to main content

 Winery

 Housed in a sixteenth-century Renaissance castle commissioned by the Habsburg royal family, Schloss Gobelsburg is one of Langenlois's most historically grounded producers, earning a Pearl 3 Star Prestige rating in 2025.
 The estate sits at the intersection of architectural heritage and serious viticulture in the Kamptal wine region, where cool-climate Grüner Veltliner and Riesling define the benchmark.
-It is a reference point for anyone tracing Austrian wine's relationship with place, history, and long-term cellar practice.
+It is a reference point for anyone tracing Austrian wine's relationship with place, history, long-term cellar practice.

 Casas del Bosque, Casablanca, Chile